laurent-martin/aspera-api-examples/README.md

 See [Aspera transfer SDK on IBM site](https://developer.ibm.com/apis/catalog?search=%22aspera%20transfer%20sdk%22)

-Code examples are provided as part of the SDK itself.
+Other code examples are provided as part of the Transfer SDK itself.

 [Video about Transfer SDK](https://higherlogicstream.s3.amazonaws.com/IMWUC/d5b91301-6aa1-5741-e083-2a9121d9d8a7_file.mp4)